19914039/fledgeDoc/docs/source/installation.rst

   sudo apt-get install aptitude
   sudo aptitude install npm

-Now if you can check by simply looking for the version using *npm --version*, it should show the installed version if it is success. after this we need to install *yarn* using npm. to do this use the following command
+Now if you can check by simply looking for the version using *npm -V*, it should show the installed version if it is success. after this we need to install *yarn* using npm. to do this use the following command

 .. code-block:: console